Obsessive Compulsive Disorder (OCD)

 - Fear of public embarrassment or performing something inappropriate (eg: laughing at a funeral, shouting out insults, walking out of a shop with unpaid products)

 - Fear of saying the wrong thing to others, or not performing something “good” or “moral” enough (eg: reviewing all the possible responses to say to someone else before responding; unsupported worries about dishonesty or cheating).

 - Excessive or ritualistic washing or cleaning of self or objects (eg: cleaning the self, household items, or pets when already clean, prolonged scrubbing floors or vacuuming, washing hands repeatedly).

-- Constant checking of locks, electrical appliances, brakes (eg: making sure the iron is turned off, the oven wasn’t left on, lights are turned off, tap was no
+- Constant checking of locks, electrical appliances, brakes (eg: making sure the iron is turned off, the oven wasn’t left on, lights or taps are turned off)

 - Having to repeat routine activities or boundary crossings in a certain way or number of times (eg: taking clothes on and off, getting in and out of car, adjusting seats, not stepping on cracks in footpath, entering a doorway)